 At Magdalena Blasko, DPM, Inc., we offer neuropathy treatment as one of our core services for close to 20 years in the San Francisco Bay Area.
 If you're ready to receive the level of care you deserve, call us at (415) 353-5715 or book online to the right.
 If not, read on to see how we can help!
 Hope to see you soon!

 Neuropathy is a result of damage to the nerves that are not part of your brain or spinal cord.
 These nerves are known as peripheral nerves and fall into three categories: sensory, motor, and autonomic, and are all affected progressively as this disease worsens.

 Causes: Neuropathy can result from metabolic conditions, traumatic injuries, certain bacterial and viral infection (Hepatitis, Lyme disease, shingles, HIV and leprosy), inherited disorders, autoimmune diseases and exposure to various toxins like lead.
 Other causes of neuropathy include alcoholism, vitamin deficiencies like Vit B12 and certain medications like cancer chemotherapy.
-Most common cause of neuropathy is diabetes.
-More than half of the diabetic population develop some form of neuropathy.
+The most common cause of neuropathy is diabetes.
+More than half of the diabetic population develops some form of neuropathy.

 What are the symptoms of neuropathy?

 The symptoms depend on the type of the affected nerves.
 They may be gradually onset and can spread upwards into your legs and hands in a glove and stocking distribution over time.
 When it comes to sensory nerves, you may feel a stabbing, tingling or burning pain in your feet.
 This is how neuropathy most commonly makes itself known.